 |9.
 Cost per episode||Potentially decreased||Highly variable, related to client condition|

 Transitioning Patients Between Primary Care and Specialty Mental Health

 Not all primary care patients may be willing to access specialty mental health care.
 This reluctance can stem from different sources, such as stigma, concerns about impact on military career, cost (Tricare co-pays for some beneficiaries), time required for treatment, lack of belief in the potential benefits of mental health treatment, or one or more of many other reasons.
-IBHCs can identify which barriers to accessing specialty mental health care are relevant for a particular patient.
+BHCs can identify which barriers to accessing specialty mental health care are relevant for a particular patient.
 They can work with patients in one or more focused appointments to help address identified barriers and increase willingness to access care.
 Interventions might include education about mental health disorders and treatment, motivational interviewing, or problem solving approaches.
-The IBHC can continue to monitor the patient’s symptoms and assess and address suicide risk during transitions in care.
+The BHC can continue to monitor the patient’s symptoms and assess and address suicide risk during transitions in care.